santino-s/Calculator/README.md

 - A Fahrenheit button to convert Celsius to Fahrenheit (0 in the calculator will change to 32 once the button is pressed)
 - Backspace and clear functionality
 - Decimal number support
+- A positive/negative button to change the first number from positive to negative
 - Clean, responsive UI

 ## Built With